michalcichon/tex-to-epub/README.md

 3. **Issues with LaTeX syntax**:
    - Ensure the `.tex` files are valid and supported by `pandoc`.

+4. **Images not appearing in ePub**:
+   - Ensure `extractMedia` is set to `true` in the configuration file.
+   - Verify that the image paths in the `.tex` files are correct and the files exist.

 For further assistance, feel free to contact the maintainer or consult the documentation for `pandoc` and `ebooklib`.